 It’s always important to check the specifics of the individual policy you are looking to take out.
 However, there are some general concepts about the things which income protection insurance doesn’t typically cover.

 When you take out Income Protection insurance, you are likely to be able to choose between several different variables.
-Crucially, the first will be how soon the payments would start in the event of sickness or injury (for example, after one week’s absence or one month or more).
+Crucially, the first will be how soon the payments would start in the event of sickness or injury.
 Secondly, you will likely be able to choose how long the payments would be paid for.
-Both options will affect your premiums.
+Both options will affect your premiums.”

 That said, it is essential to consider the realities that a long period of sickness or incapacity will bring.
 The last thing you need, if facing long-term health difficulties, is a financial worry.
 For this reason, with Shepherds Friendly Income Protection, you may choose either a shorter-term protection that pays for periods of sickness lasting two years, whilst you can also choose longer periods which could last up until your retirement age.